Unified Model of Heated Plasma Expansion: Conclusion

-For the high-$\eta$ regimes, slower electron heating relative to the ion response leads to more pronounced ion dynamics.
-In regime$(III)$, where $L \ll \lambda_D \ll \lambda_s$, a thin ion slab with a non-uniform density gradient is produced from the small region of the heated surface plasma.
+For the high$-\eta$ regimes, slower electron heating relative to the ion response leads to more pronounced ion dynamics.
+In regime~$(III)$, where $L \ll \lambda_D \ll \lambda_s$, a thin ion slab with a non-uniform density gradient is produced from the small region of the heated surface plasma.
 The ions in the slab are not strongly accelerated and maintain subsonic velocities during the heated expansion.
-Operating in this regime during prepulse-target interaction could be useful for controlled surface modification of the target.
-For instance, the predictions in this regime can guide experimental design for laser-plasma schemes where a strong density gradient is desired at the target surface with modest ion energies after the prepulse interaction. $\lambda_D \ll L$ in regimes$(IV)$ and $(V)$ leads to strong modulations in the electric field and density profiles, and high maximum kinetic energies of the ions with supersonic velocities.
-Since, the heating domain is small in regime$(IV)$, $L\ll\lambda_s$, the conversion efficiency of the electron thermal energy to the total ion kinetic energy is the highest in this regime, and may be particularly advantageous for laser-driven ion acceleration schemes, and for generating high-energy, quasi-monoenergetic ion beams.
-Lastly, the nearly quasineutral expansion in Regime$(V)$ with a large heating domain, is useful for understanding plasma expansion in laser-plasma schemes with bulk heating, or for sustained plasma expansions encountered in astrophysical scenarios.
-In the context of laser prepulse interaction with the plasma, the high-$\eta$ dynamics are obtained for high prepulse $\tau_p$.
-High density targets made up of lighter elements are desirable for the dynamics to lie in regimes$(III)$ and $(IV)$.
-While low $f_0$ and high $T_{e0}$ produce dynamics in these regimes, interacting plasmas with high $f_0$ and low $T_{e0}$ would lead to regime$(V)$ dynamics.
+Operating in this regime during laser-target interactions could be useful for controlled surface modification of the target.
+For instance, the predictions in this regime can guide experimental design for laser-plasma schemes where a strong density gradient is desired at the target surface with modest ion energies before the pulse peak interacts. $\lambda_D \ll \lambda_s$ in regimes~$(IV)$ and $(V)$ leads to strong modulations in the electric field and density profiles, and high maximum kinetic energies of the ions with supersonic velocities.
+Since, the heating domain is small in regime~$(IV)$, $L\ll\lambda_s$, the conversion efficiency of electron thermal energy to the total ion kinetic energy is highest in this regime, and may be particularly advantageous for laser-driven ion acceleration schemes, and for generating high-energy, quasi-monoenergetic ion beams.
+Lastly, the nearly quasineutral expansion in regime~$(V)$ with a large heating domain $L\gtrsim \lambda_s$, is useful for understanding plasma expansion in laser-plasma schemes with bulk heating, or for sustained plasma expansion scenarios encountered in astrophysical scenarios.
+In the context of laser plasma interaction, the high$-\eta$ dynamics are obtained for slow electron heating by the laser relative to ion response ($\gamma \ll \omega_{pi0}$).
+High density targets made of lighter elements are desirable for dynamics in regimes~$(III)$ and $(IV)$, such that $\eta\gg1$ and $|\zeta_c|\ll1$ in Eq.~\eqref{EtaZetaLP}.
+While low absorption efficiency $f_0$ produces dynamics in these low$-|\zeta_c|$ regimes, target plasmas with high $f_0$ could lead to the high$-|\zeta_c|$ dynamics of regime~$(V)$.